Security, Architecture, Compliance

 The foundation of trust zones is network segmentation.
 Common patterns include:

-VPC-Based Isolation: Each trust zone runs in a dedicated Virtual Private Cloud with strict ingress and egress rules.
+VPC-Based Isolation: Each trust zone runs in a dedicated Virtual Private Cloud (VPC), an isolated virtual network in the cloud, with strict ingress (incoming) and egress (outgoing) rules.
 Only specific ports and protocols are allowed between zones, and all cross-zone traffic is logged and monitored.

 Subnet Segregation: Within a single VPC, different subnets host different trust zones.
 Security groups and network ACLs enforce zone boundaries.
 This approach reduces complexity but provides less isolation than dedicated VPCs.